jedld/tensor_stream/README.md

 - Replicates most of the commonly used low-level tensorflow ops (tf.add, tf.constant, tf.placeholder, tf.matmul, tf.sin etc...)
 - Supports auto-differentiation using formal derivation
 - Extensible - use your own opcode evaluator (OpenCL and Pure ruby currently supported)
+- wide support - Run on most ruby implementations as well as hardware acceleration on OpenCL supported hardware

 ## Compatibility